-Libby Roy has over 20 years of experience in leadership roles gained across payment, credit card, financial planning, superannuation and travel industries.
+Libby Roy has over 20 years of experience in leadership roles in highly regulated technology driven businesses including payments, credit cards, financial planning, superannuation, travel and telecommunications.

-Prior to joining Bravura Solutions on 1 April 2020, Libby spent 5 years as the Managing Director of PayPal, a global payments platform responsible for processing more than 12 million payments per day.
-Before PayPal, Libby led the Corporate Superannuation business at AMP and ran the IPAC financial planning business at AXA.
-Alongside her executive career Libby has previously held a number of director roles in joint ventures and associated entities while at AMP, AXA and American Express.
+Libby joined the board of Bravura Solutions as an Independent Non-executive Director in April 2020 and was appointed as CEO in August 2022.
+Prior to her appointment as CEO, Libby spent over 2 years as the Managing Director, Business for Optus.
+Before Optus, Libby spent 5 years as the Managing Director of Paypal, led the Corporate Superannuation business at AMP and ran the IPAC financial planning business at AXA.
+Across her executive career Libby has held a number of director roles in joint ventures and associated entities while at AMP, AXA and American Express.